ShaneByrne0963/dish-of-the-day/README.md

   - Every link, internal and external, has been clicked on every page and each one works as intended.
   - All external pages are opened in a new tab.
 - **Media Queries**
-  - Every page has been tested for responsive screen width, with nothing breaking above a screen width of 320px.
+  - Every page has been tested for responsive screen width, with nothing overflowing or overlapping above a screen width of 320px.
+- **Other Browsers**
+  - I have tested this site on Google Chrome, Microsoft Edge and Mozilla Firefox and confirmed the site works as intended on those platforms

 ### Validator Testing